Libellus de Medicinalibus Indorum Herbis: History

+Modern editions

+Several modern editions of the Libellus have been published since the 20th century.
+An English translation by William Gates appeared in 1939, followed by others including Emily Walcott Emmart and Henry E. Sigerist.
+A critical edition and Spanish translation by Francisco Guerra was published in Mexico in 2000.

+In 2021, the Instituto Nacional de Antropología e Historia (INAH) published a digitized and annotated edition of the Libellus, including a paleographic transcription, Spanish translation, and scholarly commentary.

+A fully edited print version of the same project was released in 2023 by INAH in Mexico City, under the title Libellus de medicinalibus indorum herbis / Códice De la Cruz-Badiano.

 Proposed connection with the Voynich Manuscript

 In 2014, Arthur Tucker and Rexford Talbert published a paper claiming that some of the plant illustrations in the Voynich Manuscript match plant illustrations from the Libellus de Medicinalibus Indorum Herbis, suggesting that the Voynich Manuscript originated in the New World.
 This analysis has been criticized by noted Voynich Manuscript researchers, who suggest it is just a coincidence, as any large set of fictitious plant illustrations is bound to have several that resemble real plants.